bhamodi/facebook-online-friend-tracker/README.rst

 1. Have `Python`_ installed.
 2. Install the script and all dependencies via `pip`_ by simply running: ``pip install facebook-online-friend-tracker``
-3. (Optional) Setup a `cron job`_ to run the script at a certain frequency.
-(I used 15 minute intervals).
-4. The command to run the script is: ``facebook-online-friend-tracker --user 'example@example.com' --pass 'your_password' --path 'path/to/csv_file.csv'``
+3. The command to run the script is: ``facebook-online-friend-tracker``
-5. After some time, you will be able to analyze the trend in the collected data.
+4. After some time, you will be able to analyze the trend in the collected data.
 (I waited 2 full weeks before analyzing the data and finding the `best time to post on Facebook`_.)

 .. _results and conclusions: https://blog.optimizely.com/2015/07/08/how-to-find-the-best-time-to-post-on-facebook/
 .. _CSV: https://en.wikipedia.org/wiki/Comma-separated_values